Araffe/vdc-networking-lab/readme.md

  40.68.197.125  westeurope   csr-PIP   Succeeded           Dynamic                      VDC-NVA
  </pre>

-**2)** Now that you have the public IP address, SSH to the CSR1000V VM using your favourite terminal emulator (e.g. Putty or similar).
+**2)** Now that you have the public IP address, SSH to the CSR1000V VM from within the Cloud Shell using 'ssh labuser@_public-ip_'.
 The username and password for the CSR are *labuser / M1crosoft123*.

 **3)** Enter configuration mode on the CSR: